Scientists conduct experiments with EEG caps, exploring neurofeedback techniques, cognitive performance

 Course Summary

-Explore our BSc Hons Psychology with Forensic Biology degree that integrates these two compelling fields.
+Explore our BSc Hons Psychology with Forensic Biology combined honours degree that integrates these two compelling fields.
 Forensic Biology not only delves into the intricacies of biological sciences—especially molecular biology techniques and DNA profiling—but also explores their critical applications in forensic contexts.
 This hands-on approach equips you with transferable skills applicable across various biological disciplines and builds a solid foundation for advanced study.

 Within the School of Society at Chester, home to our Psychology-related courses, you'll find accredited degrees that align with the British Psychological Society (BPS) standards.
 Our degree offers a broad spectrum of optional modules alongside core courses, ensuring you acquire a diverse skill set—ranging from critical thinking and data analysis to effective communication and problem-solving.